jenkinsci/jenkins/CONTRIBUTING.md

 1. Commit your changes and push them to your fork on GitHub.
 It is a good practice is to create branches instead of pushing to master.
-2. In GitHub Web UI, click the _New Pull Request_ button.
+2. In the GitHub Web UI, click the _New Pull Request_ button.
 3. Select `jenkinsci` as _base fork_ and `master` as `base`, then click _Create Pull Request_.
   * We integrate all changes into the master branch towards the Weekly releases.
   * After that, the changes may be backported to the current LTS baseline by the LTS Team.